-Myth #7 – Self Funded Health Plans Didn’t Work 10 Years Ago; They Won’t Work Now
+Myth #7 – Self-Funded Health Plans Didn’t Work 10 Years Ago; They Won’t Work Now

-A decade ago, forward-thinking midsized companies chose to self-fund when the insurance products were mainly meant for larger companies.
-Some of those midsized companies had a bad experience because the products simply weren’t right for them at the time.
+A decade ago, forward-thinking, mid-sized companies took a chance on self-funding when insurance products were mainly meant for larger companies.
+Some of those mid-sized companies had a bad experience because the products simply weren’t right for them at the time.

 Whether you know little about self-funding or haven’t thought about it for a few years, it’s time to give this group health plan option a long, hard look.

-Want To Know More About How You Can Benefit From DIrect Primary Care?
+Want To Learn More About How You Can Benefit From Self-Funded Health Plans?